Apple Pay creates startup opportunities

 Well, lets look first at the psychology behind payments.
 Credit card transactions and cash transactions typically have one thing in common – they’re relatively cumbersome.
-You reach into a wallet.
-You pull out a card or cash.
-You hand it over or swipe it.
+You reach into a wallet, pull out a card or cash and hand it over or swipe it.
 A screen confirms what you’ve bought and the price.
-You hit OK.
-You may need to sign.
+You hit OK, may needing to sign it.
 A receipt is generated.
 Change may be given and has to be put away.
 The card has to be put away.

-All of this acts as a disincentive for ‘micro-transactions’, which we’ll define as “very small value purchases sub $1”.
+All of this acts as a disincentive for ‘micro-transactions’.
+We’ll define this as “very small value purchases sub $1”.
 Now, realistically, this may not matter much to a retail chain since that’s not the space they usually want to be in.
 But in the online world, where goods/information/products could be sold for spare change, what impact might we see?

-We think we speak for most people in saying that we don’t trust most websites with our credit card information and passwords, and certainly wouldn’t go through the hassle of creating an account, setting up a login and password, confirming that account, entering our billing addresses, and handing over our credit card details for a $.75 purchase, right?
+We think we speak for most people in saying that we don’t trust most websites with our credit card information and passwords.
+They certainly wouldn’t go through the hassle of creating an account, setting up a login and password and confirming that account.
+Then entering our billing addresses, and handing over our credit card details for a $.75 purchase, right?

-This notion of selling small value items on the internet has been an interesting one to us for years, but no one has really cracked it.
-The newspaper and publications folks have grappled with it for years – how do you sell someone access to an article for $1 when it takes that customer more time, effort, and risk than they’re willing to accept just to pay you that $1?
+This notion of selling small value items on the internet has been an interesting one to us for years.
+However, no one has really cracked it.
+The newspaper and publications folks have grappled with it for years.
+How do you sell someone access to an article for $1 when it takes that customer more time, effort, and risk than they’re willing to accept for it?
+Just to pay you that $1?

 Apple Pay should change all that.
-We expect in the future we’ll see startups focused on micro-transactions and finding ways to sell things in high volume at low prices online.
-Maybe it’s stock information.
-Maybe it’s character improvements inside a video game.
+We expect in the future we’ll see startups focused on micro-transactions and finding opportunities to sell things in high volume at low prices online.
+It can be the stock information.
+It might be character improvements inside a video game.
 Maybe it’s an article you’re interested in.
-Maybe it’s anonymous purchases for things you might otherwise be embarrassed to purchase.
+Or it could be anonymous purchases for things you might otherwise be embarrassed to purchase.
 The possibilities are endless.

 And of course, we’re here to help if you’re looking for a Software Developer.
 Based in Coral Gables, Florida, we’ve been helping businesses and entrepreneurs launch successful software solutions for 15 years.
 Reach out to us for a free consultation and review of your idea.